POG Introduces the Best Camping Chairs Yet

-Finally a chair that is light AND durable.
-Weighs 2 pounds and supports my 195 easily!
+Finally a camping chair that is lightweight AND durable.
+Weighs under 2 pounds and supports my 195 pound frame easily!

 I bought this for my son to take backpacking.
-He loves it and I use it for his soccer games now!
+He loves it and I use it for his soccer games too!

 I tuck one of these in my kayak – it is great to have a comfortable seat at the fire after a long day paddling!